lincolntracy/lincoln_mainroad_ver2/content/freelance.md

 ---

 ## 2022
+[Mindfulness and Migraine: Is There a Link?](https://migrainecollaborative.org/mindfulness-and-migraine-is-there-a-link) | *Migraine Science Collaborative*, 16 November 2022

 [Dopaminergic Dual Gating of Obsessive-Compulsive Behaviors](https://www.brainpost.co/weekly-brainpost/2022/11/15/dopaminergic-dual-gating-of-obsessive-compulsive-behaviors) | *BrainPost*, 15 November 2022

 [More Than Meets the (Human) Eye: Headache Researchers Use Facial Detection Software as an Automated Readout of Pain in Mice](https://migrainecollaborative.org/more-than-meets-the-human-eye-headache-researchers-use-facial-detection-software-as-an-automated-readout-of-pain-in-mice) | *Migraine Science Collaborative*, 26 October 2022